Understanding Agile Software Development

 Blue plus sign

-The future of agile software development in the UK is also likely to be affected by larger trends in the technology industry, such as the growing importance of cybersecurity and data privacy.
+The future of agile software development in South Africa is also likely to be affected by larger trends in the technology industry, such as the growing importance of cybersecurity and data privacy.
 As businesses rely more and more on software to handle sensitive data and important business operations, they will need more and more secure and reliable ways to make software.
 By building security and testing into every step of the development process, agile development methods can help organisations make software that is safe and reliable.

 HOW WE WORK